helium/HIP/0085-Hex-Coverage-Limit.md

 This Helium Improvement Proposal (HIP) suggests adding a hex multiplier score to the MOBILE Proof-of-Coverage (PoC) Modeled Coverage Points based on whether other coverage from Helium 5G deployments exist within that res12 hex.
 This HIP only applies to outdoor radios, and no changes to the reward structure of indoor mobile radios is being made with this HIP.

 ## Motivation:
 HIP 74 was passed to incorporate obstruction data and radio signal power into the PoC reward model; however, it weighed all coverage within each res12 hex equally, even if multiple radios were already providing coverage within that res12 hex.
 This means deployers could point 5 outdoor radios in the same direction, and still be awarded full Modeled Coverage points for each res12 hex.
+This results in the dilution of MOBILE and reduced MOBILE rewards to deployments that are strategically placed to minimize overlap in coverage.

 This proposal aims to improve the value of Mobile network coverage by incentivizing users to deploy radios that minimize overlapping coverage, and encourage deployments in new areas.